 What do you do if you have two Philippine Birth Certificates?

-This article explains common problems that arise when someone has more than one Philippine birth certificate and how to fix them.
+This article explains the common problems that arise when someone has two Philippine birth certificates and how they can be fixed.

 A double registration of a birth certificate usually requires a court case to be filed by a lawyer on behalf of the person involved.